Fire Service Collaboration

 Combining Forces

-Combining the three fire districts would form the second largest fire district in Washington State:
+Combining the three fire districts will form the second largest fire district in Washington State:

 - 328,000 community members served